PuneethReddyHC/online-shopping-system-advanced/README.md

 [![Youtube Video](https://img.youtube.com/vi/gLwfj67GI8A/0.jpg)](https://youtu.be/gLwfj67GI8A)

-> ### Any DBMS OR WEB TECHNOLOGIES (php, django, angular or react) or MachineLearning projects with installation support and code explaination for Premium contact phone: +919535688928 gmail: puneethreddy951@gmail.com
+> ### Any DBMS OR WEB TECHNOLOGIES (php, django, angular or react) or MachineLearning projects with installation support and code explaination for Premium contact phone: +919535688928 gmail: puneethreddy951@gmail.com or visit : http://www.notes4free.in/services.html

 # online shopping system advanced